-3.11 Confidentiality
+3.12.
+Confidentiality

 If requested, The Pensions Regulator will do its best to protect a reporter's identity and will not disclose information except where it is lawfully required to do so.
-If an individual's employer decides not to report and the individual employed by them disagrees with this and decides to report a breach themselves, they may have protection under the Employment Rights Act 1996 if they make an individual report in good faith.
+If an individual's employer decides not to report and the individual employed by them disagrees with this and decides to report a breach themselves, they may have protection under the Whistleblowing protections within the Employment Rights Act 1996 if they make an individual report in good faith.

-3.12 Reporting to Pensions Committee and Pension Board
+3.13.
+Reporting to Scheme Manager and Pension Board

-A report will be presented to the Pensions Committee and the Pension Board on a quarterly basis setting out:
+A report will be presented to the Scheme Manager and the Pension Board on a quarterly basis setting out: